-T. Introduction
+I. Introduction

-- This document contains an analysis of the national reports of Member States; one of the deliverables within the Judgtrust project.
+1. This document is one of the deliverables of the JUDGTRUST Project.
+It contains an analysis of the national reports of Member States;.
 This analysis has been executed by project partner Internationaal Juridisch Instituut.
-The national reports cover all current EU Member States, including the UK. - The national reports are drawn up by legal specialists who aim to provide an overview of their Member State.
+The national reports cover all current EU Member States, including the UK.

+2. The national reports are drawn up by legal specialists who aim to provide an overview of their Member State.
 The national reports are structured by a predetermined questionnaire.
 This questionnaire has been developed by the project partners and encloses 80 questions regarding the practical application of the Brussels Ia Regulation.
-The questionnaire is attached to this document as an annex. - The aim of this analysis is to provide short syntheses of the answers of the Member States to the questionnaire.
+The questionnaire is attached to this document as an annex.

+3. The aim of this analysis is to provide short syntheses of the answers of the Member States to the questionnaire.
 These syntheses can contain summaries, main features if those were detected and/or specific examples of Member States that stand out.
 The submitted national reports of the EU Member States have been the only source of the analysis.